MMdeCastro/ml-zoomcamp/S14_Third_Project/README.md

 ## Generate the model file

-Everything in the following will take place wth the `conda` environment activated, and still in the folder where you cloned the Heart Failure Prediction project, run in the shell:
+Everything in the following should take place within the `conda` environment 'heart' activated, and still in the folder where you cloned the Heart Failure Prediction project, run in the shell:

 + `python train.py`